jest-community/eslint-plugin-jest/docs/rules/prefer-comparison-matcher.md

 # Suggest using the built-in comparison matchers (`prefer-comparison-matcher`)

-Jest has a number of built-in matchers for comparing numbers which allow for more readable tests and error messages if an expectation fails.
+Jest has a number of built-in matchers for comparing numbers that allow for more readable tests and error messages if an expectation fails.

 ## Rule details